-The seven Material ESG Factors outlined in this Policy have been identified as material risks and/or opportunities for the CEFC as they relate to our investments and/or corporate activities, and the provisions of the CEFC Investment Mandate Direction 2023.
+The eight Material ESG factors outlined in this Policy have been identified as material risks and/ or opportunities for the CEFC as they relate to our investments and/or corporate activities, and the relevant provisions of the CEFC Investment Mandate Direction 2023.
 Refer Figure 3 and Appendix A.

-These Material ESG Factors are expected to be actively considered across the investment lifecycle and/or by the way the CEFC conducts its diverse corporate activities, via a two-step process:
+These Material ESG Factors are expected to be actively considered across the investment lifecycle and/or in the way the CEFC conducts its diverse corporate activities, via a two-step process: